 Humans are social creatures.
-We lived in tight-knit groups for much of our existence, in close and constant contact with members of our tribe, working together to perform tasks and solve problems, and relying on one another to survive.
+We lived in tight-knit groups for much of our existence, in close and constant contact with members of our community, working together to perform tasks and solve problems, and relying on one another to survive.
 In our modern era, we still do best when we feel connected.
 In fact, we thrive.
 That’s true in our personal lives, but it also applies to our professional lives as practitioners.

 When we feel connected, our stress levels are lower, our health is better, and we’re more engaged in our work.
 We’re better able to serve our passion for helping people and are less likely to feel burned out.
 Supportive relationships matter.
-If you want to cultivate meaningful professional relationships and find your tribe in the healthcare professions, particularly in Functional Medicine, read on.
+If you want to cultivate meaningful professional relationships and find your community in the healthcare professions, particularly in Functional Medicine, read on.

 Social support from our peers and colleagues can lead to a more enriching, fulfilling, and successful career in Functional Medicine.
 Find out how to build your network. #functionalmedicine #unconventionalmedicine #kresserinstitute